russelsantos19/100-days-of-code/log.md

 **Thoughts**: There are many codes uploaded online, you can just copy paste it and edit necessary code and design based on your preference.
 That's what I did today.
 And I also learn about making a line in css.
 It's fun.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 7: June 28, 2020 Monday

+**Today's Progress**: Today I learn a lot especially in using git.
+I show to my mentor/leader my sign up page and I make a pull request and he merged it to the master repo of the project that we are building.
+I also design the log-in page.

+**Thoughts**: Do not commit different projects at the same time.
+Commit only the projects/codes related to each other and related to the commit description.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)